shantdashjian/blackjack/README.md

 - The **CardGraphics** and **Helper** interfaces provide static fields and methods for card display and game input/output functionality, respectively

 ## Unit Test Suite
 The core functionality of the project has been developed using TDD.
-All JUnit tests are included in the [test folder](test)and they cover the core functionality of the following classes:
+All JUnit tests are included in the [test folder](test) and they cover the core functionality of the following classes:
 - HandImpl
 - DeckImpl
 - Player